Ahmedmmahdys/ros2_ws/README.md

 ```bash
 ros2 run rcan_executor rcan_executor --ros-args -p panel_task_topic:=/my_topic
 ```

-### Neo4j-driven execution

-To source the panel information directly from Neo4j instead of a YAML file, launch the Neo4j executor (after completing steps 1–3 above).
-The node expects every panel node (labelled `FormworkPanel` in the Aura dataset) to provide:

 - `ifcGuid`: unique identifier of the panel.
 - `HookPoint`: pick location (the hook/grab point) as either `[x, y, z]` or a